Hydroassets Portfolio Management for Intraday Electricity Trading from a Discrete Time Stochastic Optimization Perspective: Implementation

 \item \textbf{The graph solution:} There are several possibilities to choose a graph, and for all the nodes of the graph will have to correspond to the atoms of the sigma algebras of the filtration $(\mathcal{A}_t)_{t=0,\dots T}$:

-\begin{itemize} \item \textbf{The full non-recombining tree:} This is the most generic solution, which has the disadvantage of being implementable in its fully fledged version on high performing computer only, because the number of nodes in a time layer increases exponentially with time.
+\begin{enumerate} \item \textbf{The full non recombining tree:} This is the most generic solution, which has the disadvantage of being implementable in its fully fledged version on high performing computer only, because the number of nodes in a time layer increases exponentially with time.
 The alternative is to reduce drastically the number of branches from every node when time increases.
 To do so, one has to develop criteria to generate representative branches.
 Those criteria are mostly heuristic.

 \item \textbf{The grid:} Parallel paths for simulated external states are stored in the nodes.
 If we have a (semi-) closed formula for the optimal rules, these can be computed on every node.
 If not, then the optimal rule is computed on the node by solving the Bellman's backward optimization step by simulating jumps from that node to all nodes in the following time layer.
 This method is computationally effective and is therefore widespread.